-An estimate of the cost of providing the activities and the improvements for the year 2016 is shown in the accompanying diagram.
-The cost of providing all improvements and activities in 2016 is based on anticipated business tax levy revenue for that year.
+An estimate of the cost of providing the activities and the improvements for the in 2017 is shown the accompanying diagram.
+The cost of providing all improvements and activities in 2017 is based on anticipated business tax levy revenue for that year.

-Additional revenue received during 2016 will be used to fund additional efforts in the areas of Public Events, Promotion of Business Activities, and Security.
+Additional revenue received during 2017 will be used to fund additional efforts in the areas of Public Events, Promotion of Business Activities, and Security.